noopys/brainbuffs/README.md

 The version control system used is Git.
 The Git repository is linked to an AWS Amplify CI/CD pipeline so any commits to the repository automatically deploy to the website.
 NPM is used for package management.

+## Adaptive Homework System

+The logic for the adapative homework system Lambda is in ~/amplify/backend/function/createHomework folder.
+It is on the homework grading branch and is not yet integrated into the main branch.

 ## Meta Spark

 The site uses Meta Spark for ad analytics with triggers set up to track certain actions by users to gain insight on ad effectiveness and business goals.

-## Adaptive Homework System

-The logic for the adapative homework system is in the homework_grading folder.
-It is on the homework grading branch and is not yet integrated into the main branch.